StatCan/aaw-kubeflow-profiles-controller/README.md

 The details of interaction points of the profiles controller with various mechanisms from this library are explained [here](docs/controller-client-go.md).

+In addition, summaries of each profile controller implementation can be found [here](cmd/cmd-processes.md).

 ## Fetch profiles-controller and its dependencies

 Like the rest of Kubernetes, profiles-controller has used